 Please submit a letter of interest, CV, a copy of academic transcript, and at least two names of reference to Nicole Santamauro at firstname.lastname@example.org.
 Review of applications will begin immediately and continue until the position is filled.

 We are recruiting motivated and talented individuals for postdoctoral positions available in Dr. Anticevic's research group (see here for research areas) at the Department of Psychiatry, Yale University School of Medicine.
 Successful candidates are expected to play an active and independent role in one of our research areas.
 Our work broadly focuses on cognitive neuroscience of psychiatric illness with the focus on understanding cognitive and affective disturbances in processes such as working memory.
 Our group combines non-invasive neuroimaging with pharmacological manipulations as well as functional neuroimaging investigations of clinical populations such as schizophrenia.
 We emphasize close collaborations with other clinical and neuroimaging laboratories in the Department of Psychiatry.

 Candidates with a Ph.D. in neuroscience, psychology or physical sciences, and with strong background and interest in human neuroimaging, are encouraged to apply.
 Competitive candidates are expected to have some programing proficiency and familiarity with UNIX, basic neuroimaging software, as well as a demonstrated publication record using neuroimaging.
 Clinical experience with psychiatric populations is preferred but not mandatory.
 Please send a curriculum vitae and a brief description (250 words or less) of fields of interest, and three letters of recommendation to the email address below.
-Please forward all materials by email.
+Please forward all materials by email to email@example.com.